Todd Rutherford: Legal Work

+In April 2023 Rutherford and Mark Moore became the new legal team for South Carolina banker Russell Laffitte, who faced state charges after his conviction as a co-conspirator with Alex Murdaugh in federal financial crimes.
+The State trial has been deferred until 2024.

 South Carolina General Assembly

 Rutherford was elected to the South Carolina General Assembly in 1998 to represent House District 74.
 He initially served on the Military, Medical and Municipal Affairs Committee before joining the Judiciary Committee in 2002.
 Rutherford currently serves on the Ways and Means Committee and the Ethics Committee.
-In 2013, Rutherford was elected Minority Leader.

 Rutherford was named Young Democrat of the year in 1999.

 In 2007 Rutherford introduced a bill to replace the Confederate battle flag with the South Carolina state flag.
 However, the bill never received a hearing.
 In June 2015 the flag was removed with the overwhelming support of the House Democratic Caucus.

 Rutherford is a leading proponent of medical marijuana in the South Carolina General Assembly.
 In 2014, Rutherford filed the "Put Patients First Act," the first of its kind in South Carolina.

 Rutherford joined House members Deon Tedder and Roger Kirby in forming the Freedom Caucus of South Carolina, in contrast to the conservative SC Freedom Caucus.

+In 2013, Rutherford was elected Minority Leader.
+In 2024 he faced a challenge from Kambrell Garvin, but was re-elected.